darchard1984/graphql-test/README.md

 ### Backend

-- Strapi.io Graph API https://strapi.io/
+- Strapi.io Graph API built with https://strapi.io/

 ### What?

-- This repo contains a very simple Graph API built using strapi.io with collections of Categories and Articles for a demo Motorcycle Lifestyle Blog.
+- This repo uses a very simple Graph API built using strapi.io with collections of Categories and Articles for a demo Motorcycle Lifestyle Blog.
 - The Frontend is a Nuxt app using Apollo and the Nuxt Composition Api

 ### Why?